 We worked closely with National Grid’s team to identify and promote positive stories about the project.
-We used this as the foundation to develop and implement a sustainable programme of project communications to meet the formal requirements of the Development Consent Order.
+We used this as the foundation to develop and implement a sustainable programme of project communications.
+Ensuring that we met the formal requirements of the Development Consent Order.

-To minimise the risks of project delays, opposition and criticism we provide clear and timely information to stakeholders about the work in their area too, and quickly respond to any concerns.
-We devised procedures to inform and update local communities and other stakeholders about construction work and the steps National Grid and its contractors take to reduce local impact.
+To minimise the risks of project delays, opposition and criticism we provided clear and timely information to stakeholders about the work in their area.
+Quickly responding to any concerns.
+We devised procedures to inform and update local communities and other stakeholders about construction work.
+Additionally, informing them about the steps National Grid and its contractors take to reduce local impact.
 We also put processes in place to monitor the mood of local communities, allowing us to identify and respond rapidly to any emerging issues.

 Since construction started, we have communicated with more than 10,000 households.
 We also maintain and regular update a project website, making it the ‘go to’ place for stakeholders to learn the latest information.
 We have established positive relationships with local community groups and parish councils and use these links to help spread information as widely as possible.
 Should there be any concerns amongst the public, a responsive 24-hour contact centre service enables the local community to get a swift response.